1 – What is the Alien Gospel?

 But that doesn’t prove that the same is going to happen now or in the near future.
 Will God allow it, or have the rules of the game changed?
 Is there any Scriptural basis for thinking that it will happen again?
 With this in mind some teachers have tried to buttress the “alien gospel” doctrine with certain Scriptures.

-An important one is Daniel 2:43 about the End Time.
+An important one is Daniel 2:43 about the End of the Age.
 “And whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men: but they shall not cleave one to another, even as iron is not mixed with clay.”
 (KJV) The “mingle themselves with the seed of men” phrase is what some teachers latch onto as a prediction that demonic entities will interfere genetically with the human race.
 But this interpretation of the phrase yanks it out of the context of the rest of the passage about the future political-economic powers that were to rule over the nation of Israel and much of the rest of the world.

 To understand more thoroughly why Daniel 2:43 does not fit the “alien gospel” version of future history requires a lengthy (and somewhat technical) explanation, and for whoever is interested, it may be found in Appendix 1.

-The Book of Genesis, however, does not say anything more about these “mighty men. . . of renown”.
+The Book of Genesis, however, does not say anything more about these “mighty men… of renown”.
 The Book of Enoch (along with the Book of Jubilees and the Book of Jasher) elaborates on the subject, saying that the influence of these “mighty men of renown” was responsible for the corrupting of mankind in the pre-Flood Age.
 In addition, there are sections that imply these materialized angels knew how to mix human and animal genes and thereby create “chimeras” – creatures with mixed gene origins, some of them being part human and part animal, like the half-man, half-goat “satyrs” of Greek-Roman mythology.

 These passages in the Book of Enoch (along with the Book of Jubilees and the Book of Jasher) are thought to be descriptions of what happened in ancient times and a foreshadowing of what is happening now in the laboratories of modern biotechnologists who are experimenting with this sort of thing.
 This in turn lends support to theories of dire consequences for the future of the human race.

 But to arrive at this conclusion requires some leaps in logic – jumping from assumption to assumption: that the “men of renown” knew how to manipulate genes; that it became widespread during the pre-Flood age; that it precipitated God’s judgment of the Flood; that such gene manipulation will happen again; that it will threaten the survival of the human race.
+On top of that, there is reason to believe that these Books, although inspiring to some degree, belonged to the historical fiction genre and were not actual historical accounts.
+(This subject is covered more fully in the next Post 4.)

 Genesis 6 goes on to say, “The earth also was corrupt before God, and the earth was filled with violence.
 So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.
 And God said to Noah, ‘The end of all flesh has come before Me, for the earth is filled with violence through them; and behold, I will destroy them with the earth’.” (verses 11-13)